twoosam/c0723-code-solutions/react-events/react-events-quiz-notes.md

 - What is an "event" in React?
   An action that could be triggered as a result of the usre action or system generated event.
 - What is an "event handler"?
 Which component declares the handler?
   Functions that will be triggered in response to interactions like clicking.
-The CustomButton component.
+Event handlers are declared by the parent of the component.
 - How do you pass an event handler to a React component?
   Declare an event handler function and then pass it to the onClick prop.
-- What is the naming convention for event handlers? camelCase naming convention
+- What is the naming convention for event handlers? camelCase naming convention and starts with 'handle'
 - What is an "event handler prop"?
 Which component declares the prop?
   Event handlers are defined inside a component so they can access the props.
 Event handlers can be declared in a parent and pass it as a prop in a child.
-- What are some custom event handler props a component may wish to define? onCustomClick
+- What are some custom event handler props a component may wish to define? onCustomClick, show/hide
 - What is the naming convention for custom event handler props?
   Start with on, followed by a capital letter, for example: Click (onClick).